-- Medication name

-- Strength

-- Quantity

-- Diluent and volume (if not apparent from the container)

-- Preparation date

-- Expiration date when not used within 24 hours

-- Expiration time when expiration occurs in less than 24 hours
+- Quantity - Diluent and volume (if not apparent from the container) - Expiration date when not used within 24 hours - Expiration time when expiration occurs in less than 24 hours

-Note: The date and time are not necessary for short procedures, as defined by the hospital.
+Note: The date and time are not necessary for short procedures, as defined by the organization.

-4. Verify all medication or solution labels both verbally and visually.
+Verify all medication or solution labels both verbally and visually.
 Verification is done by two individuals qualified to participate in the procedure whenever the person preparing the medication or solution is not the person who will be administering it.